aresmendi/aresmendi/README.md

 I'm Ares, just one more guy here to learn some about this huge world, while laught a lot since Valencia, Spain.

 Seriusly on joke, don't forget your towel!
+By the way, don't forget to take a look in Codédex.
+It's really awesome.

 ### About me: